Explainer: U.S.-China trade war - the levers they can pull

 Washington could also deepen a crackdown on Chinese companies that fund or supply North Korea’s nuclear programs.

-Reporting by Alexandra Alper; Additional reporting by David Lawder and Tony Munroe; Editing by Simon Webb and Leslie Adler
+Reporting by Alexandra Alper; Additional reporting by David Lawder and Tony Munroe; Editing by Simon Webb, Leslie Adler and Jonathan Oatis